Shortcodes

 Absolutely not.

 Remember that error you saw earlier?
-That’s actually a custom Alpha error generated by the OCD, a built-in Alpha helper that informs you about errors and misconfigurations.
-(Don’t worry, we’ll explain OCD in more detail later.).
+That’s actually a custom Alpha error generated by the LiVa, a built-in Alpha helper that informs you about errors and misconfigurations.
+(Don’t worry, we’ll explain LiVa in more detail later.).

-If something is misconfigured, either Hugo or OCD will let you know.
+If something is misconfigured, either Hugo or LiVa will let you know.

 Let’s test a few more things: